Webflow

 Figma prototypes can show transitions and micro-interactions.
 But those are just visual references.
 In Webflow, you rebuild them using the Interactions panel.

 Avoid overdoing animations.
 B2B decision-makers care about clarity and speed.
 Heavy animations that slow down your page will hurt conversions and SEO performance.
+Keep interactions subtle and functional.

 Step 6: Connect CMS and Dynamic Content